 - All pupils study a ‘local’ area which expands geographically as children progress through school

 “Pupils should develop knowledge about the world, the United Kingdom and their locality.
 They should understand basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.”
+(National curriculum)

 The children at St Jude’s develop their Locational and Place Knowledge by having access to atlases and maps – local, national, European and World.
 These are positioned around the school and identify places of current interest (an earthquake, for example), countries known to the children and their families, significant cities or areas of interest and demonstrate where Fareham fits into the wider world.